Rejean-McCormick/Orgo/README.md

 yarn dev
 ```

-The ports are the same as above (5002 for API, 3000 for web).
+Ports are the same as above (5002 for API, 3000 for web).

 ---